Skip to main content

 The Stated Aim: Outnumber the Critics

-Travis and Christian from The Holy Rebellion have been clear about their motivation.
+Travis Lish and Christian Williams from The Holy Rebellion have been clear about their motivation.
 They believe critics of The Church of Jesus Christ of Latter-day Saints dominate online spaces and that faithful voices need to overwhelm that presence.
-The solution being proposed is not debate or rebuttal, but to create enough volume to hide criticisms from search results.
+The solution being proposed is to create enough volume to hide criticisms from search results.

 ...our goal is 1 billion views per month collectively as Latter Day Saint creators.
 Imagine a world where when you search Mormon or LDS or Joseph Smith across any platform, what you would see is dozens of people proclaiming their faith and their witness towards them, rather than dozens of detractors...we see and hope for a future where we flip the script and we can control in large part that algorithm online.